-- A water pressure switch that monitors system water pressure and will de-activate the pump, fan, and burner should the system water pressure drop below the rated tolerance. - A high limit thermostat that over-rides the temperature control circuit to prevent or interrupt the operation of the burner. - An analogue pressure switch (PAD) that checks the operation of the fan and flue thereby allowing safe operation of the burner. - A safety valve which releases excess pressure from the primary circuit. - Burner Temperature control
+a water pressure switch that monitors system water pressure and will de-activate the pump, fan and burner should the system water pressure drop below the rated tolerance.

+- a high limit thermostat that over-rides the temperature control circuit to prevent or interrupt the operation of the burner. - an analogue pressure switch (PAD) that checks the operation of the fan and flue thereby allowing safe operation of the burner. - a sensor that interrupts the operation of the appliance if the condense pipe becomes blocked. - a safety valve which releases excess pressure from the primary circuit.